draganescu/rasterPHP/README.md

 You've got models in PHP.
 Nothing but PHP.
 All the models return   just data like arrays, strings and booleans.

 You've got one single thin controller.
-Anorexic thin.
+Very thin.
 All it  does is controlling: routing and mapping models to views.

 ## How it works